wp-plugins/list-category-posts/readme.txt

 * **morelink** - Include a "more" link to access the category archive for the category.
 The link is inserted after listing the posts.
 It receives a string of characters as a parameter which will be used as the text of the link.
 Example: [catlist id=38 morelink="Read more"]

+* **posts_morelink** - Include a "read more" link after each post.
+It receives a string of characters as a parameter which will be used as the text of the link.
+Example: [catlist id=38 posts_morelink="Read more about this post"]

 == HTML & CSS Customization ==

-You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element.
-The customizable elements are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).
+You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.

+The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).

 The parameters are:
 `autor_tag, author_class, catlink_tag, catlink_class, comments_tag, comments_class, date_tag, date_class,
-excerpt_tag, excerpt_class, morelink_class, thumbnail_class, title_tag, title_class`
+excerpt_tag, excerpt_class, morelink_class, thumbnail_class, title_tag, title_class, posts_morelink_class`

 So for example, let's say you want to wrap the displayed comments count with the p tag and a "lcp_comments" class, you would do:
 `[catlist id=7 comments=yes comments_tag=p comments_class=lcp_comments]`